MumenTayyem/try-catch-alt/README.md

 }
 ```

-You can use do this:
+You can just do this:
 ```typescript

 const data = _trySync(() => {